sharynjs/sharyn/docs/install-1-common.md

 module.system.node.resolve_dirname=src
 ```

+## 🌹 Next

-Then you have 2 options:
+Then you have 2 options.